 This is just one example of the many ways operational friction is directly connected to patient safety.
 When patients can’t get in touch with their physician, have to wait for care with little to no communication regarding delays, or feel that their doctors aren’t up to date on their medical histories, patients feel as if they’ve been hung out to dry.

 No doctor or care provider wants patients to feel that way—or to encounter any friction in the first place.
 But leaving caregivers to “right the wrong” of operational friction puts undue pressure on them to make up for gaps in processes, technology and systems, or people.
 It wasn’t necessarily the fault of Courtney’s doctor that she wasn’t treated in a timely manner.
 Blaming whoever or whatever—the person, system, or process—was responsible for the delay isn’t what really matters.
 The key issue is the potential effect on Courtney’s physical and mental well-being.
-Pinpointing the underlying causes, and improving them, is essential to prevent other patients from having the same frustrating experience.
+Pinpointing the underlying causes, and improving them with the objective of zero harm, is essential to preventing other patients from having the same frustrating experience.

 How operational friction impacts physical and emotional safety among healthcare employees

 Relying on physicians and clinical staff to recover from incidents of operational friction fails to truly solve the problem.
 In fact, it can make things even worse from both a physical and emotional harm standpoint.